labcodes/django-react-boilerplate/README.EN.md

 export default App;
 ```

-In the entry point there's no component being defined, it only imports `App` from the containers package.
+In the entry point, there's no component being defined, it only imports `App` from the containers package.

 `assets/src/js/index.js`
 ```js